 With the Raven Queen defeated, our Matador Prince can finally return to the Enchanted Forest.
 The sky fills with Christmas stars and we meet the Sugar Plum Fairy who dances with the long train dress known as the ‘bata de cola’ and plays the castanets.

 The performance winds through a suite of dances echoing the original Nutcracker story where we see dances from different countries in the Land of the Sweets.
-The Flamenco Nutcracker takes audiences on a journey of discovery to the roots of Flamenco highlighting the folkloric roots with an ensemble piece ‘Ole Andaluz’ the African and Middle Eastern influences with a ‘Tangos/Zambra'‘ the inclusion of the Sephardic song ‘Los Bilbilicos’ and the Latin American and Caribbean influences through the powerful presence of the cajón, and the bamberas..
+The Flamenco Nutcracker takes audiences on a journey of discovery to the roots of Flamenco with a Classical Spanish ensemble piece ‘Ole Andaluz’ featuring the Company, a Rumba that explores the AfroCaribbean and Middle Eastern influences in Flamenco and the inclusion of the Sephardic song ‘Los Bilbilicos’.
+Flamenco’s Latin American influences are also felt in the powerful presence of the cajón, and the deep and soulful sound of the ‘cante jondo’ underlines the essence of Flamenco’s origins in Gitano (Spanish Gypsy) culture.